shaneapowell/upython-wifi-setup/README.md

 ```

 ## Try It Out!
+After doing one of the above install steps.. you can give it a try it out with the following.
-Copy the `example.py` file to your local system, and run it with `mpremote`.
+Copy the `example.py` file to your local system on your computer, and run it with `mpremote`.
 Follow the steps to connect to your wifi.
 ```sh
 wget https://raw.githubusercontent.com/shaneapowell/upython-wifi-setup/main/examples/example.py
 mpremote run example.py